AWS CloudFormation Best Practices

 AWS Connectors

-Additionally, connectors to different AWS services are also available; for example, you can use Spark to load Redshift (using the Redshift connector, which Redshift commands under the hood to get a good throughput).
-You can access DynamoDB for analytics applications, Sqoop to access relational data, and so on.
+Additionally, connectors to different AWS services are available; for example, you can use Spark to load Redshift (using the Redshift connector, which uses Redshift commands under the hood to get good throughput).
+You can access DynamoDB for analytics applications, use connectors for relational data, and integrate with Amazon S3 Tables and SageMaker Lakehouse.

 AWS Glue

-One particularly interesting connector is AWS Glue.
-AWS Glue comprises three main components:
+One particularly important integration is AWS Glue.
+AWS Glue (now at version 5.1) comprises several main components:

 AWS Glue

-• Crawlers: The crawlers let you crawl the data to infer the schema.
+• Crawlers: The crawlers crawl your data to infer the schema and automatically add partitions.

 EMR